jean-roland/LCSF_C_Stack/README.md

 LCSF C Stack is a C implementation of the LCSF (Light Command Set Format), designed for, but not limited to, small embedded systems.

+## How to use
-To use it in your project, include all the source files as well as the application code found in `custom_main`.
+First, include all the source files in your project.
+You can find example set-up code in `custom_main.c`.

+Modules must be initialized once in your application before you can use them.
+Further initialization will only waste memory and using before initializing will result in a bad address fault.

-To interface it with your project:
+Then, to interface with your project:
 * Call the function `LCSF_TranscoderReceive` with your module receiving data in lcsf format (eg: data coming from a network port, an UART or a CAN bus...)
 * Give a callback to the function that will send the transcoder data.

-Finally, to fit your application's needs, create a custom protocol either by modifying the example protocol or by using the [LCSF Generator](https://github.com/jean-roland/LCSF_Generator) (recommanded).
+Finally, to fit your application's needs, create a custom protocol either by modifying the example protocol files or by using the [LCSF Generator](https://github.com/jean-roland/LCSF_Generator) (recommanded).

+You can change the memory allocation function used by the stack to use your own or change other parameters (buffer sizes, filo sizes) in `LCSF_config.h`.

 ## About LCSF